Universality in Transfer Learning for Linear Models: Applications: Transfer Learning

-\begin{remark} \begin{itemize} \item If $\rho = \omega(1)$, then the classification error of the SGD goes to $0$ as $n \to \infty$ even for a random initialization with $e_a \approx \frac{1}{2}$.
-Therefore, there is no need to apply transfer learning in this regime. \item If $\rho = \Theta(1)$, then the fine-tuning step may or may not succeed depending on whether $Q(\frac{1 - \frac{\gamma}{2}}{\sqrt{\tau^2 -\frac{\gamma^2}{4}}}) < e_a$ or not.
-See Section \ref{exp: class} for further (empirical) explorations on the usefulness of the fine-tuning of the pre-trained solution for this regime. \item If $\rho = o(1)$, then the classification error of any linear classifier goes to $\frac{1}{2}$ as $n \to \infty$ since it is lower bounded by $Q(\sqrt{\rho})$ according to Lemma \ref{lem:optimal}.
-Thus, any kind of learning will fail in this regime. \end{itemize} \end{remark} It is noteworthy that by the virtue of Corollary \ref{corr: testuniv}, the results of this section in fact hold for all distributions satisfying Assumptions \ref{assum: explicit}.
+\item If $\rho = \Theta(1)$, then the fine-tuning step may or may not succeed depending on whether $e_p(\kappa, \rho) < e_a$ or not.
+See Section \ref{exp: class} for further (empirical) explorations on the usefulness of the fine-tuning of the pre-trained solution for this regime.
+Note that in this regime $e_p(\infty, \rho)\rarrowp e_a$ which aligns with the intuition that in the highly overparametrized regime, the weight vector during training does not move a whole lot. \item If $\rho = o(1)$, then the classification error of any linear classifier goes to $\frac{1}{2}$ as $n \to \infty$ since it is lower bounded by $Q(\sqrt{\frac{\rho}{2}})$ according to Lemma \ref{lem:optimal}.
+Thus, any kind of learning will fail in this regime. \end{itemize} \end{remark} An interesting regime is where the number of samples is much lower than the number of parameters which rises naturally in the context of transfer learning and corresponds to letting $\kappa \gg 1$.
+For this regime, we have